List of Hill Street Blues characters: Other characters

 Famous for appearing almost randomly, opening his trenchcoat, and yelling, "I'm Buck NEKKID!"
 So frequently did he make this exclamation that he was once booked as "Buck Naked".
 At one point he is a material witness in a murder trial, but he destroys his credibility after testifying by exposing himself to the judge.
 Known to prefer turkey dinners, as ham "disconveniences (his) stomach"; also insists on polyester or wool blended fabric (when he does wear clothes) as "wool scratches me up".
 He is once arrested and placed in a cell with a number of other inmates, at which point he delivers the following address: "Fellow Americans: I wanna address you on the subject of 'rights'!
 We got human rights.
 We got 'in-unALIENable' rights!
 We got the right to bear arms!
-An' I got a right to bear my po' black ass!"
+An' I got a right to bare my po' black ass!"
 Predictably, he disrobes after this.

 Gangs in Hill Street Blues

 Gang culture was a feature in all seven seasons beginning with the first episode.
 Several storylines related to gang life, and the different approaches to negotiation, in particular by officers such as Furillo, Goldblume, Hunter, and to a lesser extent those of the uniform or plain clothes detective ranks.

 Interactions included multiple gang meetings held at the precinct to negotiate "turf" boundaries and truces in exchange for facilitating a presidential visit that did not come to pass or the return of a governor's pet dog.
 The gang/police meetings more often formed part of the comic rather than the dramatic elements of the series.

 Gang interactions mostly centered around the Hispanic gang Los Diablos, and the fragile but productive and increasingly trusting relationship between its leader Jesus Martinez and Furillo, who even attends Martinez' wedding.
 Martinez, the only gang character given any extended development, moves through the series from early and relapsing belligerence, to negotiation, to finally renouncing his gang colors and qualifying as a paralegal.

 David Caruso had a recurring role (1981-1983) as Tommy Mann, the leader of Irish street gang Shamrocks, in the early years of the series.

 Danny Glover had an early career appearance in the first four episodes of season two as Jesse John Hudson, erstwhile leader of the Black Arrows, whose stated aim to "go straight" turned out to be hypocritical when he attempted to take back control of the gang with violence and murder.